-Future Homes Standard (FHS): Central government proposed changes to Parts L and F of the national Building Regulations, anticipated to come into force in 2025.
+Future Homes Standard (FHS): Central government proposed changes to Parts L and F of the national Building Regulations.

 Glazing Ratio: The proportional relationship between a building's opaque and glazed surfaces; i.e. a wall-to-window or roof-to-window comparison.
 Sometimes expressed as a ratio of glazed area to total floor area (for example in SAP, the notional dwelling has a maximum limit to the 'opening area' as a percentage of 'total floor area', while in SBEM the reference building has a minimum 'opening area' as a percentage of 'exposed wall area' and 'exposed roof area' which varies by building usage).